Resilient and Sustainable Cities: From Ecoconstruction to Smart Cities

 Daniel Oliveira

-Minho University School of Engineering Department of civil engineering– Portuga
+Minho University School of Engineering Department of civil engineering– Portugal

 University of Cagliari Department of Engineering and Architecture- Italy.